 The Great Flood Story

-This story is a true account of the Squamish Nation’s connection to Nch’ḵay̓ that has been handed down for innumerable generations.
+This story is a true account of the Squamish Nation’s connection to Nch’ḵay̓ that has been handed down for generations.

 Na7 tkwi kwekwin…